 Snapchat has a digital shop in its Discover feature where users can buy its merchandise.
 This isn’t something brands can use at the moment but there’s potential that it could be opened up in the future.
 However, as with Snapchat Ads, be prepared to pay high prices to put your products in front of Snapchat’s millennial audience.

 If you’d like help to reach Snapchat users or put together your own social media strategy then we can help.
+Amplify PR is a Southampton-based Hampshire PR agnecy offering a range of social media services.
 Get in touch for more information.